knod/prose-stepper/README.md

 ## Ideas/Developing
 Also post ideas about behavior, or whatever else, in the repo's issue tracker at [https://github.com/knod/prose-stepper/issues](https://github.com/knod/prose-stepper/issues).

 Pull requests are welcome, though I've got limited time to manage them.
 If you want to play with the code, fork the repo, clone it to your local machine, open the root directory of the repo in your terminal, and run `npm install`.
 Please run `npm test` before submitting pull requests to make sure all the tests still pass.
-If you're changing behavior please add new tests or test files and adjust the README and the index.html page to reflect your changes (and don't forget to bump the version).
+If you're changing behavior please add new tests or test files (this project uses the jasmine package for testing) and adjust the README and the index.html page to reflect your changes (and don't forget to bump the version).

 # License